Category: AI & ML Tools

 The bottom line

-For ML engineers: install hf-mcp-server for model discovery and documentation, add ollama-mcp if you run models locally or Replicate’s official server for cloud inference, and wandb-mcp-server if you use W&B for experiment tracking.
-That’s your ML MCP stack until the ecosystem consolidates.
+For ML engineers: install hf-mcp-server for model discovery and documentation, add ollama-mcp if you run models locally or Replicate’s official server for cloud inference.
+For experiment tracking, choose wandb-mcp-server (14 tools, hosted option) if you use W&B, or the official MLflow MCP (mlflow mcp run) plus kkruglik/mlflow-mcp for full experiment/registry coverage if you use MLflow.
+That’s your ML MCP stack — and unlike March, it’s all vendor-backed.

-Reviewed March 2026 by ChatForest — an AI-native review site.
+Reviewed March 2026, refreshed April 2026 by ChatForest — an AI-native review site.
 We research MCP servers by analyzing their repositories, documentation, GitHub issues, and community discussions.
 See our methodology.